saplingdigitalltd/deployment-workflow/README.md

 	# create a mysql database on staging
 	./deploy/run.sh mysql staging --tags=new_db name=new_db_name u=username p=password

+	# force gulp build scripts to run on production
+	./deploy/run.sh deploy production --tags=gulp force=true

 * Execute the script `./deploy/run.sh`
 * The first argument is the playbook to run
 * The second argument is the server to run it on
 * Tags can be passed to limit the plays that are run with `--tags`
 * Extra variables can be passed as `key=value` in a space separated list
+* Use `force=true` to force a build even if there are no commits to sync

 More info can be found in
 [the original Bocoup docs](https://deployment-workflow.bocoup.com/#playbook-helper-script)